dunglas/frankenphp/docs/config.md

 ```

 Using the `php_server` directive is generally what you need,
-but if you need full control, you can use the lower level `php` directive:
+but if you need full control, you can use the lower level `php` directive.
+The `php` directive passes all input to php, instead of first checking whether
+it's a php file or not.
+Read more about it in the [performance page](performance.md).

 Using the `php_server` directive is equivalent to this configuration: